chadbaldwin/chadbaldwin.github.io/_posts/2020-12-30-only-update-rows-that-changed.md

 ---
 layout: post
 title: Only update rows that changed?
 Try using EXISTS and EXCEPT
+description: Don't waste your time building giant statements checking for NULL, just use EXISTS and EXCEPT
 date: 2020-12-30 11:12:30 -0800
 tags: T-SQL
 ---